krypton36/connectedhomeip/docs/guides/simulated_device_linux.md

 In order to utilize the app against a commissioner or controller, the app will need to be specifically built.

-1. To only build the `chip-app1` binary completing the following steps:
+1. To only build the `chip-all-clusters-test-app` binary completing the following steps:

     ```
     source scripts/activate.sh
     CHIP_ROOT="$(cd -- "$(dirname -- "${BASH_SOURCE[0]}")" &>/dev/null && pwd)"
-    GN_ARGS="chip_tests_zap_config=\"app1\""
+    GN_ARGS="chip_tests_zap_config=\"all-clusters-test-app\""
-    GN_ARGS+="chip_project_config_include_dirs=[\"$CHIP_ROOT/examples/placeholder/linux/apps/app1/include\", \"$CHIP_ROOT/config/standalone\"]"
+    GN_ARGS+="chip_project_config_include_dirs=[\"$CHIP_ROOT/examples/testing-app/linux/apps/all-clusters-test-app/include\", \"$CHIP_ROOT/config/standalone\"]"
     GN_ARGS+="chip_config_network_layer_ble=false"

-    gn gen --check --fail-on-unused-args --root=examples/placeholder/linux out/simulated --args="$GN_ARGS"
+    gn gen --check --fail-on-unused-args --root=examples/testing-app/linux out/simulated --args="$GN_ARGS"

     ninja -C out/simulated
     ```

 ## Running the app

-Now that the building is completed there is a `chip-app1` binary created.
+Now that the building is completed there is a `chip-all-clusters-test-app` binary created.
 This binary can be executed on a linux os.

-1. To generate the ZAP files, and build the `chip-app1` binary completing the following steps:
+1. To generate the ZAP files, and build the `chip-all-clusters-test-app` binary completing the following steps:

     ```
-    ./out/simulated/chip-app1
+    ./out/simulated/chip-all-clusters-test-app
     ```

 ## Running the app with test parameter

-Now that the building is completed there is a `chip-app1` binary created.
+Now that the building is completed there is a `chip-all-clusters-test-app` binary created.
 This binary can be executed on a linux os with test commands.

-1. To generate the ZAP files, and build the `chip-app1` binary completing the following steps:
+1. To generate the ZAP files, and build the `chip-all-clusters-test-app` binary completing the following steps:

     ```
-    ./out/simulated/chip-app1 --command [TEST NAME]
+    ./out/simulated/chip-all-clusters-test-app --command [TEST NAME]
     ```

 ## Interacting with the simulated app